-Psoriasis on the hands can lead to cracked, bleeding, and painful skin.
-This can prevent someone from using their hands comfortably.
+Many people with psoriasis find that the condition affects their hands.
+Hand psoriasis can lead to cracked, bleeding, and painful skin.
+This can prevent someone from comfortably using their hands.

 This article explores the appearance and symptoms of psoriasis on the hands.
-It also looks at treatment options, including home care and prevention.
+It also looks at treatment options, including home care, and prevention.

 Psoriasis can appear differently on the skin, depending on a person’s skin tone.